 - Post-operative care and follow-up.

-Ear surgery may be performed in an accredited of?ce-based surgical facility, ambulatory surgical facility or hospital.
-If performed as an outpatient procedure, be sure to arrange for someone to drive you home after surgery and stay with you for at least the ?rst night.
+Ear surgery procedures are performed at our accredited Outpatient Surgery Facility in Birmingham, Alabama.
+Be sure to arrange for someone to drive you to and from surgery and stay with you for at least the first night after surgery.

 Ear Surgery Procedure